 Combinatorial always blocks use blocking assignments¶

-The convertor now uses blocking assignments for combinatorial always blocks in Verilog.
+The converter now uses blocking assignments for combinatorial always blocks in Verilog.
 This is in line with generally accepted Verilog coding conventions.

 No synthesis pragmas in Verilog output¶

-The convertor no longer outputs the synthesis pragmas
+The converter no longer outputs the synthesis pragmas

 parallel_case.
 These pragmas do